 In terms of betting and playing strategies, poker in all its permutations is the most complex.
 Baccarat requires a high stake to be successful, though “mini-baccarat,” in which the dealer keeps the bank, provides cheaper play.
 The many ways of playing number combinations, the difficulty in understanding the payoffs and the speed at which it's played make craps the most challenging game of all.
 It also is difficult for dealers to learn.
 But while not for novice players, craps can be mesmerizing to watch as a spectator.

 Almost every casino has a race and sports book.
 If you're looking for things to do, you can wager on practically any horse race, boxing or UFC match, or professional or collegiate event.
 Currently popular at the sports books is “In-Running” wagering, betting on sporting events already in progress.
-Among the sports books offering the service are those at The Cosmopolitan, Hard Rock Hotel, the Tropicana and The Venetian.
+Among the sports books offering the service are those at The Cosmopolitan, the Tropicana and The Venetian.

 Hitting the Slots on Your Trip